iacopobaroncini/FsTamTam/README.md

 # FsTamTam Data Exchange Framewowk

-## Cross-platform Data Exchange Framework, for FSX and Prepar3D cockpit makers
+## Freeware Cross-Platform Data Exchange Framework, for FSX and Prepar3D cockpit makers

-**FsTamTam Data Exchange Framework** is a freeware for FSX and Prepar3D cockpit makers.

 A computational light-weight Java AWT/Swing **FsTamTam Server** provides your cockpit elements (FsTamTam Clients or **devices**) a sort of “plug-and-play” data connectivity to your Flight Simulator via SimConnect.